agude/agude.github.io/_drafts/2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions.md

 [ts_plot]: {{ file_dir }}/fatality_rate_per_week_in_california_after_covid.svg

-You can see the fatality rate **immediately** jumps up to over 1% for the first time in our dataset, and then goes even higher in the coming.
+You can see the fatality rate **immediately** jumps up to over 1% for the first time in our dataset, and then goes even higher in the coming weeks.
+It stays elevated for the entirety our data range.

 Another way to look at this data is to plot of histogram of the rate before and after the stay-at-home order.
 Here it is: